alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 ##Background

-[Digital Landscape Research](http://publications.cabinetoffice.gov.uk/digital/research/) found in 2012 that 82% of the population are online and over 60% of people have used online banking.
-Yet the take-up of most government digital services was well below those figures.
+[Digital Landscape Research](/government/publications/digital-landscape-research) found in 2012 that 82% of the population are online and over 60% of people have used online banking, yet the take-up of most government digital services was well below those figures.

 10 steps have proven to be successful in ‘shifting’ people away from non-digital channels, eg over-the-counter services and telephone helplines, to using digital services.
 These steps will help you identify and fix some of the barriers to take-up of your digital service, including: usability, legal barriers, security fears, lack of trust and awareness of your service among users.